Did you know that your version of Internet Explorer is out of date?

 2018-19, 2023-24

-The Mohawk Institute (MI) was an Indian Residential School from 1828 until its closing in 1970.
-The residential school system in Canada undermined Indigenous culture, separated children from their families, and were sites of horrific abuses.
-In 2025, the Mohawk Institute will reopen to the public as an historic site and exhibition centre, focused on telling the truth about what happened here, and to be a place of healing and reconciliation for the tens of thousands of Indigenous children subjected to this program.
+From 1828 until its closing in 1970, the Mohawk Institute operated as an Indian Residential School.
+The residential school system in Canada sought to erase Indigenous culture, separating children from their families and subjecting them to horrific abuses.
+In 2025, the Mohawk Institute reopened to the public as an historic site and exhibition centre, dedicated to telling the truth about what happened there and serving as a place of healing and reconciliation for the tens of thousands of Indigenous children impacted by this system.